 Individuals with epilepsy are likely to have been at increased risk of experiencing stigma since the time when it was associated with the supernatural and contagion.
 Since the late 19th century, significant advances in the scientific understanding of epilepsy have been made.
 However, misunderstandings about epilepsy and discrimination of people with the condition have persisted.
-Indeed, until a recent campaign for change, the wording for epilepsy in China (dian xien) linked the disorder with 'madness' and the literal translation of epilepsy in Cambodia (Chhkourt chrouk) is 'mad pig disease.'20
+Indeed, until a recent campaign for change, the wording for epilepsy in China (dian xien) linked the disorder with 'madness' and the literal translation of epilepsy in Cambodia (Chhkourt chrouk) is 'mad pig disease.'

 Models of stigma in epilepsy have, therefore, been proposed which aim to improve understanding regarding stigma within this specific population.
 Similar to those described in the wider stigma literature, these have described the experiences of discrimination and the internalisation of these negative interactions.
 However, how individuals with epilepsy experience stigma may differ across cultures.
 More examples of enacted stigma in poorer, less resourced countries have been reported.
-In contrast, in a study conducted in Europe, the stigma.
+In contrast, in a study conducted in Europe, results indicated little evidence of overt discrimination, but significant levels of perceived stigma.
 Furthermore, the authors concluded that levels of stigma were not related to the frequency or severity of seizures, but that stigma may be based solely on the label of epilepsy.
 In keeping with this emphasis on the importance of the social construction of epilepsy, the authors described significant differences in levels of epilepsy stigma between countries.

-Further, negative beliefs and lack of knowledge about epilepsy have even been described in those providing health care in some countries.^{26,27} In addition, evidence suggests that, across the globe, epilepsy continues to be misrepresented in the media.28 A study exploring how epilepsy is portrayed by people with and without seizures on the social media platform, Twitter suggested that 41% of comments were derogatory.29 As a result, considerable effort has been invested in improving awareness of epilepsy across the world.30 However, despite this, recent reviews evaluating the impact of intervention studies aimed at reducing epilepsy stigma suggest that this remains.^{19,31} mixed methods review, it was concluded that adolescents did not report experiencing stigma on questionnaire measures but, on further exploration using qualitative methods, participants described keeping their epilepsy a secret.32 Therefore, qualitative studies may further uncover these more subtle beliefs and behaviours.
+Further, negative beliefs and lack of knowledge about epilepsy have even been described in those providing health care in some countries.
+In addition, evidence suggests that, across the globe, epilepsy continues to be misrepresented in the media.
+A study exploring how epilepsy is portrayed by people with and without seizures on the social media platform, Twitter suggested that 41% of comments were derogatory.
+As a result, considerable effort has been invested in improving awareness of epilepsy across the world.
+However, despite this, recent reviews evaluating the impact of intervention studies aimed at reducing epilepsy stigma suggest that this remains.

-A recent review of studies investigating stigma in epilepsy, reported that quantitative questionnaire studies may fail to identify some more subtle forms of stigma.19 Indeed, in a
+A recent review of studies investigating stigma in epilepsy, reported that quantitative questionnaire studies may fail to identify some more subtle forms of stigma.
+Indeed, in a mixed methods review, it was concluded that adolescents did not report experiencing stigma on questionnaire measures but, on further exploration using qualitative methods, participants described keeping their epilepsy a secret.
+Therefore, qualitative studies may further uncover these more subtle beliefs and behaviours.

-Previous reviews have explored the qualitative literature in relation to experiences of stigma in children with epilepsy33 and their families.34 However, there may be distinct factors that influence stigma in adults with epilepsy that are not relevant to children, for example, the concept of marriage and employment.
-One recent meta-synthesis considered the experiences of adults with epilepsy.35 However, the scope of the review was small, describing the experiences of people in particular countries (Africa, Asia, Eastern Europe and Latin America) and focusing on perceptions of causes and treatments for epilepsy.
+Previous reviews have explored the qualitative literature in relation to experiences of stigma in children with epilepsy and their families.
+However, there may be distinct factors that influence stigma in adults with epilepsy that are not relevant to children, for example, the concept of marriage and employment.
+One recent meta-synthesis considered the experiences of adults with epilepsy.
+However, the scope of the review was small, describing the experiences of people in particular countries (Africa, Asia, Eastern Europe and Latin America) and focusing on perceptions of causes and treatments for epilepsy.